Nita Ahuja

 Nita Ahuja is a surgeon and the Chair of the Department of Surgery at Yale School of Medicine and Surgeon-in-Chief of Surgery at Yale New Haven Hospital.
 She is the first woman ever to serve as Chair of Surgery in Yale in its >200 year history.
 Before taking this position she was the first woman ever to be the Chief of Surgical Oncology at Johns Hopkins Hospital, Baltimore, USA.
 Ahuja researches in the field of epigenetics and is a passionate advocate of clinician scientist.
 She also served as the director of Sarcoma and peritoneal surface malignancy program.
 She is a surgeon-scientist and her research has been cited more than 11,000 times in scientific literature.
+In February 2025, Dr. Ahuja was announced as the next Dean of the University of Wisconsin School of Medicine and Public Health, a position she will assume on May 15, 2025.

 Early life and education

 Born in India, she migrated to the United States with her parents when she was 8 years old.
 Her journey into the world of science started as a laboratory technician in Dept. of Immunology, National Institutes of Health (NIH), Bethesda.
 She was awarded with "Outstanding College Students of America" and "Alpha-omega-alpha original research award" for her outstanding research work.
 She joined the faculty of Johns Hopkins in 2003 after studying medicine at Duke University and surgery at Johns Hopkins.